Two women in a painting class

 Registration Information: ed2go.com/dupage

-See below for a sample of classes offered or view the full Spring 2024 Class Schedule.
+See below for a sample of classes offered or view the full Fall 2024 Class Schedule.
 Classes are offered both in-person and online.
 Virtual classes are offered via zoom.
 If you do not receive a link to your course at least two days before, contact our registration staff at (630) 942-2208.

-Crocheting: Tunisian Crocheting Basics
+Crocheting Basics

 6 to 8 p.m.